 What kickstarted your entrepreneurial instinct?

 I was 18 and clueless.
-At the time, I didn’t have entrepreneurial instinct.
+At the time, I didn’t have an entrepreneurial instinct.
 I just knew that I wanted to do something related to fashion but wasn’t sure exactly what.
 That’s when I met Lam Thuy Nhan, the former fashion editor at ELLE Magazine Vietnam.
 As her assistant at the time, I got a first look at her work ethic and persistence.
 She had the typical nine to five job at the office.
-Besides that she did freelance styling jobs on weekends and in the evenings she would make bracelets to sell at flea markets.
+Besides that, she did freelance styling jobs on weekends and in the evenings she would make bracelets to sell at flea markets.
 I never met anyone with that much ambition and persistence in Germany at that time.
 It taught me that if you work hard, you can achieve what you want.

 So how did the launch of Floralpunk go?

-Floralpunk‘s first business model involved importing clothes from Korea, but the costs and and the price for the products was too high, so that failed.
+Floralpunk‘s first business model involved importing clothes from Korea, but the costs and the price for the products was too high, so that failed.
 I ended up selling all of my stock through my personal Instagram, but the company generated no profit.
 A few months later, I modified the business model to focus on making accessories that complete the outfit, rather than making the outfit itself.
 Overhead, supplier costs, shipping, taxes, inventory, marketing.
 Costs add up quickly and it’s easy to lose sight of the profit and loss statement without a proper understanding of cash flow.
 I couldn’t see the whole picture, but with my parents’ advice on business management, the business hit cash flow positive within a few months.

 When it came to putting together the business, I had to figure out everything from scratch.
-I have always been into internet and online things, so operating Floralpunk online was the only thing that I knew I wanted to do.
-But besides that, the actual execution, how to open an online shop, how to do e-commerce marketing, how to use social media for marketing, I had to google everything.
+I have always been into the internet and online things, so operating Floralpunk online was the only thing that I knew I wanted to do.
+But besides that, the actual execution, how to open an online shop, how to do e-commerce marketing, how to use social media for marketing, I had to Google everything.
 Luckily I received support right from the start.
 I had 6,000 Instagram followers from my blogging days at the time that I launched Floralpunk.
 During my first month, I managed to break even with just 300 euros in sales.
 Within half a year, revenue hit 3000 euros a month.

 Within my first year, we hosted a popup sale in Vietnam because the demand was there.
 After one week between Saigon and Hanoi we brought in 180,000,000 VND.
 My only marketing tools were my personal and some of my friend’s Facebook and Instagram accounts.
 It was an important lesson in the power of brick and mortar retail, but also social media marketing in Vietnam.
 The support in Vietnam has been incredible.
 Followers on Instagram grew from 10,000 to 30,000 within a month.
 Last year Floralpunk’s Instagram account had 25,000 followers.
 Today, it’s over 100,000.
 I was fortunate to know future influencers when they were just getting started too.
 Floralpunk grew its online presence with them.
 We were all ready to help each other.